Library

 adjective adverb conjunction verb

-more distant in space.
+Extra; in addition.
 A greater distance; at a more distant point.
-(Used to introduce an additional point); also.
-To help to happen or develop; promote.
+(Used to introduce an additional point); also. help or promote.

 /ˈsəmˌTHiNG/